Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/topics/features/possible-features/game-modes.md

 # September 1st, 2020 Livestream
 * Q&A: Is there going to be creative mode? https://www.youtube.com/watch?v=zZILz6cMKbw

+# March 9th, 2019 Livestream
+* Q&A: Will there be a creative mode? https://www.youtube.com/watch?v=eIPuM39KDcE
+* Q&A: Another game mode with a procedurally generated world? https://www.youtube.com/watch?v=GZlK2fIlYVk

 # August 25th, 2020 Livestream
 * Q&A: Is there a Battle Royale Mode planned? https://clips.twitch.tv/SavorySlickWombatOSkomodo